indus/VLEX/README.md

 1. [ellipse size](http://rawgit.com/indus/VLEX/master/vlexamples/3_mouse/3_ellipse.html)
 1. [circle stroke](http://rawgit.com/indus/VLEX/master/vlexamples/3_mouse/4_circleStrokeDash.html)

-None of the examples is usefull per se.
+None of these examples is usefull per se.
 If you are interested to vlex something usefull you should read the upcoming API or just the comented source code (almost equal size ;-).
-If you are interested in some background and futur meet me down at the end.
+If you are interested in some background have a look down at the end of this page.

 ### Javasript-API